-1. Determine If Your Dog Is Suitable For Kayaking
+1. Determine if Your Dog Is Suitable for Kayaking

-As your dog’s trusted human, it’s your job to decide if your pup is ready to hit the water.
+As your dog’s trusted human, it’s your responsibility to decide if your pup is ready to hit the water.
 That said, there are no hard-and-fast rules about when a dog is suitable for kayaking, so it’s up to you to evaluate their appropriateness for the sport.

 Some of the many factors you ought to consider when determining whether your dog is ready to go kayaking include:

-- Breed and Size – Dogs of any size or breed can enjoy outdoor adventures, but some particularly large and small dogs might not be suitable for kayaking.
-Many dogs over about 100 lbs are simply too big to fit in most kayaks (though they might be able to sit in a canoe).
+- Breed and Size – Dogs of any size or breed can enjoy outdoor adventures.
+Still, some particularly large and small dogs might not be suitable for kayaking.
+Many dogs over 100 lbs are simply too big to fit in most kayaks (though they might be able to sit in a canoe).
 When it comes to small dogs, the issue you might have is that it’s challenging to find a life jacket in their size.
 But if your dog can fit in your kayak and you have a PFD that fits them, they’re probably okay to take with you on the water.